FutureGoldenBuddha/simple-GA4-cookie-consent-banner/README.md

 </head>
 ```

-Next let's setup the cookie banner copying the source files (css + js) and init file to a folder of your preference and create the appropriate links to them in your site index file's head section:
+Next let's setup the cookie banner copying the source files (cookieconsent.css + cookieconsent.js) and also the init file to a folder of your preference and create the appropriate links to them in your site index file's head section:
 ```
 <head>
 	...